-Any student applying to or currently enrolled at Centenary University is encouraged to apply for financial aid by completing a FAFSA at www.fafsa.gov.
-The FAFSA is required for many forms of financial aid, including some institutional scholarships and grants.
+Any student applying or currently enrolled at Centenary University is encouraged to apply for financial aid by completing a FAFSA at www.fafsa.gov.
+The FAFSA is required for many types of financial aid, including some institutional scholarships and grants.
 Students should file a FAFSA every year to be considered for all available financial aid.

 Below are the general eligibility requirements for financial aid.
 The student must:

 - be admitted to an associate, bachelor, or graduate degree program at Centenary

 - be making satisfactory academic progress toward a degree

 - have a high school diploma or GED certificate

 - be in attendance for the minimum number of credits required for the award (ex. most undergraduate scholarships required full-time enrollment while loans usually only required 6 credits)

 In addition, to be eligible for federal or state financial aid the student must:

 - be a U.S. citizen or an eligible non-citizen (includes green card holders)